dotnet/EntityFramework.Docs/entity-framework/core/querying/index.md

 ## Further readings

 - Learn more about [LINQ query expressions](/dotnet/csharp/programming-guide/concepts/linq/basic-linq-query-operations)
-- For more detailed information on how a query is processed in EF Core, see [How Query Works](xref:core/querying/how-query-works).
+- For more detailed information on how a query is processed in EF Core, see [How queries Work](xref:core/querying/how-query-works).